OCA/web/help_popup/README.rst

 ===========

 This module adds an html help popup on each model action.
-Two help fields are added to actions: owner_help and custom_help.
+Two help fields are added to actions: owner_help (html widget) and custom_help.

 Installation